VISIT OUR ART STORE ▶

 Step 2: Lift Circles While the Paint is Wet

-Using a dry brush: Press the dry brush gently onto the wet paint within a circular guide (such as a roll of tape) to lift the pigment.
-The brush will absorb the color, revealing lighter areas.
-Make sure to keep your brush dry by dabbing it on a paper towel between each lift.
+Using a dry brush: Press the dry brush gently onto the wet paint within a circular guide (such as a roll of tape) to lift pigment.
+The brush absorbs the color, revealing lighter areas.
+It must be kept dry by dabbing it on a paper towel between lifts.

-Using a template (coin or button): Place a small, flat object like a coin or button under a paper towel.
-Then, press it firmly onto the wet paint.
-This method ensures you get a perfectly round shape every time.
+Using a template (coin or button): A small flat object like a coin is placed under a paper towel and pressed firmly onto the wet paint.

 Step 3: Lift Circles from Dry Paint

-Wet your brush: Use a clean brush dipped in water and lightly paint circular shapes over the dry background.
-Let the water sit for a few seconds to loosen the pigment.
+Wet brush: A clean brush dipped in water is used to paint circular shapes over the dry background.
+The water sits briefly to loosen the pigment.

 Blot the paint: Dab the wet area with a tissue or paper towel to lift the color and reveal a soft, glowing bokeh effect.